 Changing the grind

-If you want to change the grind of a gouge, you have to keep adjusting the jig and grinding the gouge until the required angles and shape are achieved.
+If you want to change the grind of a gouge, you have to adjust the jig and grind the gouge until the required angles and shape are achieved.
 Then make the setting templates.
 If you know the angles you want, a machinist’s protractor will help get the settings right.
 The variables on the gouge are the bevel sharpening angle; the sweep angle of the wings (the angle at which they are ground back from the nose); and the profile of the cutting edge.
-A fingernail profile with a 50 degree sweep and 50 degree nose bevel angle would be good for a bowl gouge, but other angles are useful too.
+A fingernail profile with a 55 degree sweep and 50 degree nose bevel angle would be good for a bowl gouge.
+Other angles can be used according to preference or for particular purposes.
+It’s a good idea to have bowl gouges with different grinds.

 Sharpening gouges with a jig